spiffe/go-spiffe/v2/examples/spiffe-tls/README.md

 # Mutually Authenticated TLS (mTLS)

-This example shows how to use the go-spiffe library to make two workloads establish an mTLS connection using X.509 SVIDs obtained from the SPIFFE Workload API.
+This example shows how to use the go-spiffe library to establish an mTLS connection between two workloads using X.509 SVIDs obtained from the SPIFFE Workload API.

 One workload acts as a client and the other as the server.